Rad-wane/Sorting-bars-with-random-heights/README.md

 ## Intro:

 This visual program uses sevral algorthims to sort bars with random heights.
-You can choose to sort using one of the 4 algorithms, and you'll get a visual on how those algorithms work.
+You can choose to sort using one of the 4 algorithms, and you'll get a visual (with `pygame`) on how those algorithms work.
 You can also regenerate the random bars and sort them again and again.

 ## Screen shots: